avontrustlabs/Binancefair/README.md

 Features

 - Pay quickly in crypto to satisfy customers
+- Claims can be traded on exchanges, may even earn you a profit
 - Earlier updates compared to current state by email or phone
 - Route them on other airlines
 - Rank them by offloading risk